darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 | Parking | Implemented and physically tested; final alignment still needs reliable calibration |

 The latest engineering document is the source for the current configuration.
 The repository source code is the authority for the exact software implementation.

+> **GitHub image note:** README images use the repository's `raw.githubusercontent.com` paths so they render reliably on GitHub.
+The same image files are also stored in this repository.

 ---